Manage users using the GUI

 1. In the Local Users tab, select the three dots of the local user to remove, then select **Remove User**.

-Integrate the WEKA system with your organization's user directory using either Lightweight Directory Access Protocol (LDAP) or Active Directory (AD) for centralized user authentication.
-This allows users to access the WEKA system with their existing credentials.
+Integrate the WEKA system with your tenant's user directory using Lightweight Directory Access Protocol (LDAP) or Active Directory (AD) for centralized user authentication and access management.

-From the menu, navigate to Configure > User Management and select the User Directory tab.
-The system displays options to configure either LDAP or Active Directory.
+To configure the user directory, navigate to **Configure > User Management** and select the **User Directory** tab.
+If no directory is configured, select **Configure LDAP** or **Configure Active Directory**.

 Connect to an LDAP server to authenticate and authorize users for access to the WEKA system.